 Yet - just because Dereks' Tarzan, the Ape Man became a DOA laughingstock doesn't mean it wasn't profitable, or that the engines of Italian 'draft rider' pulp hadn't already started up behind it.
 Dino De Laurentiis' Conan (1982) was another 'adult' adaptation of classic pulp (Robert E. Howard instead of Burroughs -above) with a fetishized male body (Arnold) instead of female, and this time it worked!
 People liked it, boys like me especially.
-And the best element was the genuinely touching romance with Sandahl Bergman as Valeria, a character we loved from the comics and were worried would not be represented well and Arnold - whose accent endeared us immediately.
+And the best element was the genuinely touching romance with Sandahl Bergman as Valeria, a character we loved from the comics and were worried would not be represented well and Arnold - whose accent endeared him to us immediately.
 We adored these lovers' openhearted moxy.
-Valeria (left) was a strong, capable character - Bergman did most of her own stunts, and wielded a real scimitar -- she was no kibbitzer.
-She was worlds away from the innocent naifs of Tarzan, Blue Lagoon, and aught else.
+Valeria (left) was a strong, capable character suddenly vulnerable through a first love.
+Bergman did most of her own stunts, and wielded a real scimitar -- she was no kibbitzer.
+She was worlds away from the innocent naifs of Tarzan, Blue Lagoon.
 This was a movie where corruption of innocence was met not with musical numbers and leers but with sharp steel.
 This was barbarians sneaking downstairs to crash the party and send the reptilian cokehead directors running for the door.
-Brooke Shields was safe again, brought home to her worried Max Von Sydow father to sober up, and the doors of the orgy were sealed shut.
+Like April in Taxi Driver, we helped Brooke Shields home to her worried Max Von Sydow father to sober up, and the doors of the orgy room were sealed shut.

-Imitators came especially from New World, and of course, Italy, where they mixed and matched with the other big hits of the moment (see my list of awesome ROAD WARRIOR rips from last month) and hey -- many are on Prime.
-Four of them are worth mentioning, for they give the right kind of viewer a peaceful, easy feeling of nostalgia and archetypal alignment - making them perfect for napping to... on a lazy...
+Imitators sailed in from New World, and of course, Italy, where they mixed and matched with the other big hits of the moment (see my list of awesome ROAD WARRIOR rips from last month) and hey -- many are on Prime.
+Four of them are worth mentioning, for they give the right kind of viewer a peaceful, easy feeling of nostalgia and archetypal alignment.
+They are all perfect for napping to... on a lazy...
 Saturday... after... nnnz.
 And hey, onr og yhrm stars Miles O'Keefe, Derek's Tarzan himself!
 Everything comes full circle.

 1. ATOR, THE FIGHTING EAGLE